-Radhanath Swami’s Message on the Festival of Sharad purnima
+Radhanath Swami’s Message on the Festival of Sharad Purnima

-“A dance is commonly understood to be performed to satisfy our own senses.
-However the dance of the gopis, was performed to please the Lord’s senses.
-The gopis were not ordinary women; they were pure devotees of the Lord and always meditated on serving the Lord without any material motivation.
-This dance signifies the most elevated rendition of their spotless, genuine love for Krishna; it also represents the soul’s absolute, undivided aspiration to serve and love God.
-This dance shows us the standard of pure devotion; a pure devotee has not even a tinge of selfishness, and God reciprocates by filling the heart of such a devotee with the highest spiritual bliss as experienced by the gopis during the rasa dance.
-On the night of Sharad Purnima, Krishna played an enchanting note on his flute, and the gopis, were irresistibly drawn to Krishna; they forsook everything and risked dangers and social rejection only to satisfy the Lord.
+A dance is commonly understood to be performed to satisfy our own senses.
+However, the dance of the gopis was performed to please the Lord’s senses.
+The gopis were not ordinary women; they were pure devotees of the Lord and were always meditating on serving the Lord, free of any material motivation.
+This dance signifies the most elevated rendition of their spotless, genuine love for Krishna.
+It also represents the soul’s absolute, undivided aspiration to serve and to love God.
+This dance shows us the standard of pure devotion—a pure devotee has not even a tinge of selfishness, and God reciprocates by filling the heart of such a devotee with the highest spiritual bliss, as experienced by the gopis during the rasa dance.
+On the night of Sharad Purnima, Krishna played an enchanting note on his flute, and the gopis were irresistibly drawn to Krishna; they forsook everything and risked dangers and social rejection only to satisfy the Lord.
 On meeting the Lord, He admitted he had no power to repay them for their pure devotion.
 But as reciprocation, Krishna expanded himself to dance with each gopi simultaneously in their eternal spiritual bodies for a night of endless joy.”

 Prayers to Offer